No, an off-duty Border Patrol agent didn’t shoot and kill Uvalde school shooter

 Law enforcement in Uvalde have faced extensive criticism for their delayed response to the shooting.
 Officers took more than one hour to kill the gunman, and that lapse in time will likely be a key part of a U.S. Department of Justice investigation, the Associated Press reported.

 A Facebook post shared more than 90,000 times claims Border Patrol Agent Jacob Albarado, who was off-duty and about to get a haircut when the shooting occurred, “went into the school despite the police chief who ordered all to stand down.”
-The post goes on to claim that Albarado rescued his daughter, wife and other children at the elementary school, and shot and killed the gunman along with another off-duty agent.
+The post goes on to claim that Albarado rescued his daughter, wife and other children at the elementary school, and shot and killed the gunman.

 Another tweet claims that Albarado killed the shooter.
 VERIFY reader Julie sent the Facebook post to the team and asked: “Is this true?”